Southside Railroad (Virginia): Charter, construction, City Point Railroad

-The State of Virginia issued the charter for the new Southside Railroad in 1846, with a capital of $1 million. directed towards the project.
-The State of Virginia gave all of its stock in the Petersburg Railroad to the City of Petersburg for the construction of the Southside Railroad.
+The State of Virginia issued the charter for the new Southside Railroad in 1846, with a capital of $1 million directed towards the project.
+The state of Virginia gave its stock in the Petersburg Railroad to the city of Petersburg for the construction of the Southside Railroad.
 The stock was given on the condition that construction must start in three years or the stock would revert to the State.

 The new board of directors began directing the extending of the line to Lynchburg to make a junction with the Richmond and Danville Railroad.
 The board purchased four and a half thousand tonnes of iron from England to be paid with cash and delivered by ship to City Point.
 They also purchased 20,000 sills, railroad ties, made of trees which resisted rot, Juniper, American chestnut and Post Oak to be delivered to the wharf.
 The board purchased land to build a depot.
 They hired an engineering team with one chief engineer, six assistant engineers and 17 enslaved Africans.
 To grade and build the whole line, they hired 16 contractors, each outfitted with a wagon, carts, teams of horses and the employ of almost 800 laborers in total.
 The city of Petersburg put forward over $400,000 and 44 investors invested $14,000.
 The City of Farmville bought a subscription of $100,000.
 Individual investors bought $150,000 worth of stock.
 The company could begin grading and building the railroad to Lynchburg.

 Construction began from the eastern end in 1849, reaching Burkeville and a connection with the Richmond and Danville Railroad in 1852.
 (The latter was still also building east-to-west, but had been completed east to Richmond.)

 Following a more circuitous route through Farmville in response to financial incentives from the community, the railroad constructed the famous 21 span High Bridge across the Appomattox River valley about 6 mi east of Farmville.
 The structure was 2,400 ft long and as high as 117 ft in the center, one of the largest in the world when built.

 The Southside Railroad was completed to Percival Island across the James River from Lynchburg in 1854.

 Also in 1854, the Southside Railroad acquired the 9 mi long City Point Railroad.
 It had been purchased by the City of Petersburg in 1847, and renamed Appomattox Railroad.
 Paralleling the Appomattox River from Petersburg to its confluence with the James River at City Point, the City Point Railroad provided an ideal link for the Southside Railroad to reach a deep water steamship connection on the navigable portion of the larger river.